TheFlav/Freeplay_OSD/README.md

 ## Missing features
 Section to be considered as a pseudo todo.
-- Allow OSD trigger using EVDEV.
-- Proper program output to avoid log spam.
-- Full/Tiny OSD rework.
+- optimize EVDEV, Full/Tiny OSD.
 <br><br>

 ## Known issue(s)
 - Program closes if receiving undefined signal (into program code).
 - In very rare instances, when program closes, a float exception can happen.
+- Specific to EVDEV: If controller detected once, disconnected then reconnected and its event filename changes, program will not be able to recover until its restart (program).
 <br><br>